Lost season 1: Episodes

+Woo-Jung's agent confronts Jin at the airport and warns him not to run, while Michael calls his mother and asks her to raise Walt instead.
+In the present, Locke is attacked by the monster and tells Jack to let him die.
+Kate attacks it with dynamite, revealing it to be a cloud of sentient black smoke.
+Jack confronts Locke, who professes his belief in fate, stating the difference between them as a "man of faith" and a "man of science."
+Rousseau steals Claire's baby Aaron and Charlie pursues her, passing the Beechcraft along the way.
+He finds her trying to give Aaron to the Others, having heard that they were looking for "the boy" and hoping to trade him for Alex.
+Charlie takes him back and keeps one of the Virgin Mary statues.
+The raft encounters a boat, only for its occupants to kidnap Walt, "the boy," before shooting Sawyer and blowing the raft up.
+Hurley notices the numbers on the hatch and unsuccessfully tries to stop the detonation, which opens it.

 Home media release

 Lost: The Complete First Season was released as a widescreen seven-disc Region 1 DVD box set on September 6, 2005, two weeks before the premiere of the second season.
 It was distributed by Walt Disney Studios Home Entertainment.
 In addition to all the episodes that had aired, it included several DVD extras such as episode commentaries, behind-the-scenes footage and making-of features as well as deleted scenes, deleted flashback scenarios and a blooper reel.
 The season was subsequently released on Blu-ray Disc on June 16, 2009.

 The same set was released on November 30, 2005, in Region 4, and on January 16, 2006, in the United Kingdom.
 For the region 2 release, the season was split into two releases, with part 1 (episodes 1–12) released on October 31, 2005, and part 2 (episodes 13–25) and the complete season set on January 16, 2006.